storyblok/gatsby-source-storyblok/README.md

         accessToken: 'YOUR_TOKEN',
         homeSlug: 'home',
         version: 'draft',
-        timeout: 1000 // only needed if you want to increase the request timeout }
+        timeout: 5000 // only needed if you want to increase the request timeout - default is 5000 }
     }
   ]